 What are the differences and similarities you find in your work, and its overall effect, when working 2D compared to 3D?

 2D is more spontaneous for me.
 3D is a sort of reproduction of a 2D portrait.
 I like the extra dimension because it allows me to see a different path for my portraits.
 I am working on a cabinet made out of a 3D one-line drawing.

-What is it that attracted you to creating portraits?
+What attracted you to portraiture?

 I don’t know.
 I have this need to create them.
 I am interested in people, all people.
 And I love to meet new personalities so in a way I create my own social events.

 How do you feel once you have finished a piece?

 It’s kind of addicting.
 A finished portrait is so nice to meet, and the kick to stop at the right time and moment.

 Is there any meaning or feeling you try to evoke through your pieces?